dreamer/boxtron/README.md

 It will unpack the game to `~/.local/share/games`, prepare a setup that works around all known Steam bugs and generate `.desktop` file to be added to your Steam library.
-After that you can play the game using Boxtron or Proton.
+After that, you can play the game using Boxtron or Proton.

-Installation script depends only on Python standard library, you can put it in your PATH or wherever you like.
+Installation script depends only on the Python standard library; you can put it in your PATH or wherever you like.